Yvonne-Wang-82/random-ic-generator-frontend/README.md

 # Random Ice Cream Generator (Frontend)

-A simple JavaScript-based webpage that randomly generates ice cream flavors based on selected flavors (today's flavor).\
-Original built as part of a web development course project to practice DOM manipulation, event handling, and basic UI design.\
+A simple JavaScript-based webpage that randomly generates ice cream flavors based on selected flavors (today's flavor).
+Originally built as part of a web development course project to practice DOM manipulation, event handling, and basic UI design.
 Inspired by my experience working at Frost Bite, a volunteer-based ice cream shop at UW.

 ## Features
 - **Select today's flavor** by dragging or double-clicking menu tags
 - **Choose your serving size** for different number of scoops
-- **One click** to get your result instantly
+- **Enjoy your results instantly** -- no more decidophobia

 ## Programing Languages
 - HTML